wonma/100-days-of-code/log.md

 **Thoughts**
 Now, I clearly understand why and how the transform, transition, and the browser event (user interaction) all work together and which part they are contributing to!!!
 So happy!!

+---
+### Day 29: September 16, Friday

+**Today's Progress**
+- Clearly understood the difference between transform + transition vs. animation + @keyframes.
+  - transform + transition is used for simple animation that improves interactivity (hover effect, click effect, etc.)
+  - animation + keyframes is used literally for animation that is relatively more complex and sophisticated.

+**Thoughts**
+I wonder what the popular reveal effect uses for its result.
+I also want to search how I can use the animation with scroll down effect.

 <!--
 ### Day 1: June 27, Monday